 In the same way, when we tell ourselves repeatedly that this is a terrible time for the world and for humanity, we’re making it so for us too.
 When we tell ourselves that we are too restless to be locked up in the house, we allow ourselves to focus on that instead of the positive things to do in lockdown.

-Instead try telling yourself that a second lockdown is precious time given to you to use as you will.
+Instead try these lockdown hacks and tell yourself that a second lockdown is precious time given to you to use as you will.
 By now, you’ve learned from the first lockdown that there is no need to stockpile food or medicine.
 You have your lockdown routine all charted out.
 You know what to do and how to do it.